SpartacusIn21/DL_CNN/README.md

 Common CNN Implementation

 Lenet-5
-using tensorflow to implement lenet-5 on MINIST data!
+using tensorflow to implement lenet-5 on MNIST data!